 A director is entrusted with the ethical and lawful operation of a company.
 This responsibility means that there are things a director must do.
 But just as important, there are things a director should also avoid.

-In this article, our Principal Lawyer, Joseph Rose, will cover the responsibilities of directors as well as what actions directors should avoid to ensure they're meeting these responsibilities.
+In this article, our Principal Lawyer, Phillip Gallo, will cover the responsibilities of directors as well as what actions directors should avoid to ensure they’re meeting these responsibilities.

 For advice about your business and the duties of directors, speak with an expert in Australian business law.